mirage/irmin/README.md

 ### Documentation
 Documentation can be found online at [https://mirage.github.io/irmin](https://mirage.github.io/irmin)

 ### Installation

+#### Prerequisites:

+Please ensure to install the minimum Opam and Ocaml versions which are 2 and 4.07 respectively.

+    opam list    // listing the installed packages

 To install Irmin, the command-line tool and all optional dependencies using [opam](https://github.com/ocaml/opam):

     opam install irmin-unix

+***Note :***  If you face installation issues due to pinned packages.
+Run  the below commands to unpin and try to install again,

+Unpinning *irmin-unix* package,

+    opam info irmin-unix // to get available versions opam pin -s | grep irmin | xargs opam unpin

 A minimal installation, with no storage backends can be installed by running: